2026 Kansas House of Representatives election: District 94

 The 94th district is represented by Republican Leo Delperdang, who is eligible to run for re-election but has not yet stated if he will do so.

 District 95

 The 95th district is represented by Democrat Tom Sawyer, who is eligible to run for re-election but has not yet stated if he will do so.

 District 96

 The 96th district is represented by Republican Tom Kessler, who is eligible to run for re-election but has not yet stated if he will do so.

 District 97

 The 97th district is represented by Republican Nick Hoheisel, who is eligible to run for re-election but has not yet stated if he will do so.

 District 98

 The 98th district is represented by Republican Cyndi Howerton, who is eligible to run for re-election but has not yet stated if she will do so.

 District 99

 The 99th district is represented by Republican Susan Humphries, who is eligible to run for re-election but has not yet stated if she will do so.

+Mark B Barlow has filed to run as a Democrat in District 99.